We personally test CBD products and may earn a commission if you shop through the links on this page. Here’s how we make money.

 But they’re not easy to find.
 To help you out, I compared and tested dozens of leading brands based on price, efficacy, third-party lab test results, hemp source, potency, and other criteria.
 Here’s my review of the best options.

-I separated my picks for the best affordable CBD oils into five categories to make it easier to find the right fit.
+I separated my picks for the best affordable CBD oils into six categories to make it easier to find the right fit.

 Lazarus Naturals Classic High Potency Tincture (Best Overall)